From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Experiments

 \subsection{Main Results}

 The experiment results in Table~\ref{tab:results} demonstrate that EviPath is a simple yet effective scheme for synthesizing reasoning trajectories for training RAG agents.
-Despite relying solely on SFT, our 8B model trained on EviPath-synthesized trajectories significantly outperforms all baselines, including those leveraging large-scale LLMs~(e.g. GPT-4o) or complex RL algorithms~(e.g. GRPO), achieving an average absolute EM gain of \textbf{14.7\%}.
+Despite relying solely on SFT, the 8B model trained on our synthetic trajectories significantly outperforms all baselines, including those leveraging large-scale LLMs~(e.g. GPT-4o) or complex RL algorithms~(e.g. GRPO~\citep{shao2024deepseekmath}), achieving an average absolute EM gain of \textbf{14.7\%}.
 The substantial improvement reaffirms persistent data limitations in RAG agent training and highlights the importance of introducing precise, evidence-anchored reasoning paths.
-Our EviPath-trained agents exhibit a clear scaling effect, with larger backbone LLMs consistently improving QA performance. \textbf{\textit{More importantly, our results demonstrate that the process-supervised trajectories can offset model sizes, enabling smaller LLMs to overcome their limited reasoning capabilities.}} Specifically, RAG agents equipped with 1B and 3B \texttt{LLaMA 3.2} models trained on EviPath data achieve state-of-the-art performance on the 2WikiMQA and MuSiQue datasets and substantially surpass all baseline models.
+Our EviPath-trained agents exhibit a clear scaling effect, with larger backbone LLMs consistently improving QA performance. \textbf{\textit{More importantly, our results demonstrate that the process-supervised trajectories can offset model sizes, enabling smaller LLMs to overcome their limited reasoning capabilities.}} Specifically, RAG agents equipped with 1B and 3B \texttt{LLaMA 3.2} models trained on our synthetic data substantially surpass all baseline models on the 2WikiMQA and MuSiQue datasets.

-EviPath excels on both text-based and knowledge-based multi-hop QA.
-Its strong performance on 2WikiMQA highlights its ability to leverage knowledge graphs, whose structured nature helps capture the logical dependencies between sub-questions.
-Unlike other KG-based baselines~(e.g., Graph-R1, KG-o1), EviPath's evidence-anchored process supervision compels RAG agents to remain faithful to the graph structure, and hence, encourages the selection of optimal reasoning paths.
+EviPath excels on both text-based and knowledge graph-based QA.
+Its strong performance on 2WikiMQA demonstrates its ability to leverage structured knowledge graphs to capture logical dependencies between sub-questions.
+Unlike other graph-based baselines~(e.g., Graph-R1, KG-o1), EviPath's evidence-anchored supervision compels agents to remain faithful to the graph structure, thereby encouraging the selection of optimal reasoning paths.

-The performance gain on the HotpotQA dataset is relatively modest, which can be attributed to its lower complexity.
-Since HotpotQA only consists two-hop questions, it demands less on the inherent reasoning capabilities of LLMs, thus narrowing the gap among all methods.